 Seasons in the Garden

-Little is known about the Kelburn gardens before the 1700’s.
-The garden and grounds have evolved over time and show the horticultural interests of the various Earls and Countesses of Glasgow.
+Kelburn’s garden and grounds have evolved over time and show the horticultural interests of the various Earls and Countesses of Glasgow.

 Some Rhododendrons flower in winter.
 The earliest, Nobeanum, begins in November and continues into the New Year, when Christmas Cheer with its pink flowers takes over.
 In February and March, Moupinense, Cipinense and Thomsonii with sea green leaves and blood red flowers continue to brighten the winter months.